hmchoe0528/refined-estimate-smaugt/README.md

 ```
 sage Refined-estimate/smaugt-bkz.sage
 ```
-to simulate BKZ or use pre-computed BKZ values for gates-count estimation:
+to simulate BKZ or use pre-computed BKZ predictions for gates-count estimation:
 ```
 python3 Refined-estimate/smaugt-gates.py
 ```